oracle/cloudtestdrive/AppDev/cloud-native/kubernetes/management/logging/log-capture-for-archive.md

 **VITALLY IMPORTANT**

-  17. Click the **Copy** link to copy the secret key, be sure to paste it into a texteditor or somewhere safe (this is a secret key, so it needs to be protected against access). **You cannot retrieve it at any point once this popup is closed**
+  17. Click the **Copy** link to copy the secret key, be sure to paste it into a text editor or somewhere safe (this is a secret key, so it needs to be protected against access). **You cannot retrieve it at any point once this popup is closed**

   18. **ONLY** after you'ce copied and saved the secret key click the **Close** button